douglasgreen/news/2025/04/15/en.md

 First Lt.
 Gabrielle White made history as the first female soldier to compete in the challenging Best Ranger Competition.
 Held at Fort Benning, Georgia, this grueling three-day event tests the endurance and skills of Army Rangers through over 30 demanding tasks, including obstacle courses, land navigation, and helicopter missions.
 White, alongside her teammate Capt.
 Seth Deltenre, finished 14th out of 52 teams, marking a significant milestone for women in the military.
 This achievement comes a decade after the Army opened Ranger School to women, highlighting the progress and opportunities now available to female soldiers in combat roles.

+### Unearthing the Past: Dacian Treasure Discovered in Transylvania

+In the heart of Transylvania, a region steeped in history and legend, two metal detectorists have made a remarkable discovery that is reshaping our understanding of ancient Dacian society.
+The treasure, found near the town of Breaza in Mureș County, consists of exquisite silver artifacts, including brooches, a bracelet adorned with plant motifs, a chain necklace, and a belt with solar symbols.
+Weighing approximately 550 grams, these items are believed to have belonged to a high-ranking Dacian aristocrat, offering a glimpse into the opulence and cultural practices of the time.
+This find is particularly significant as it provides the first physical evidence of Dacian settlements in this part of Transylvania, prompting archaeologists to explore the area further in search of additional historical insights.
+The discovery not only highlights the rich cultural heritage of the region but also underscores the importance of preserving and promoting our shared history.
+As the artifacts undergo further study at the Mureș County Museum, they promise to reveal more about the social dynamics and religious practices of the ancient Dacians, inviting us to reflect on the enduring legacy of this once-powerful civilization.

 ## Arts & Entertainment

 ### G20: A Summit of Survival